How To Become an Email Marketing Specialist: Tips From Experts

 Lifecycle Marketing Lead at Miro

 Absolutely.
 In the beginning, you often seek internal expertise.
-When there is not enough information, you start reading literature, asking people from the industry who have already done what you want.
-Even in the senior position, you often have tasks that you have never faced in your life.
+When there is not enough information, you start reading literature, and asking people from the industry who have already done what you want.
+Even in a senior position, you often have tasks that you have never faced in your life.

 Let’s look at a real example when a company needs to send emails in 5 languages.
 Or there’s a need to transfer to another mailing platform for the next 5 years.
 Surely someone from the industry already has this experience.
 You can find out how.
 This will save you from many mistakes in the next steps.
 We grow a lot by learning from others.